 How to Register and Other Training Information

 Trainings are provided free of charge, but require pre-registration.
-Individuals who have not registered in advance will not be admitted to the training.
+Individuals who have not registered in advance might not be admitted to the training if we don’t have capacity.

 Because we are committed to providing our services to the family strengthening field at little or no cost to participants, we do not provide food or coffee during our trainings.